Fire and rescue services

 Winter weather can severely delay transport and temporarily shut down services and roads.

-If there's a natural disaster or severe weather:
+If there's a natural disaster or severe weather, check media for updates and follow the instructions of local authorities.

 Your policy needs to cover all overseas medical costs, including medical evacuation.
 The Australian Government won't pay for these costs.